linkhack/Camera-Movement-Classification/README.md

 ## Package
 ### Installation
-As this package uses tensorflow 2.0.1 and gpu acceleration.
-Therefor you have to have CUDA 10.0 installed.
+As this package uses tensorflow 2.0.1 and gpu acceleration you have to have CUDA 10.0 installed.
 Please follow the tensorflow instructions [here](https://www.tensorflow.org/install/gpu), but instead of installing CUDA10.1, install CUDA10.0.
+Alternatively you can also try to install the tensorflow backand that fits your architecture after installing this package.
+It should be tensorflow 2.0 or 2.1 and the project wasn't tested on tensorflow 2.1.

 The package can be installed in two ways.
 Either directly from your local machine or from github.
 If you want to install it directly from github use:
 ```